 The arrival of spring is always a relief in the Midwest as the winter brings miserable weather conditions including blistering cold temperatures, subzero wind chills, snow, and ice.
 It is no wonder that those in the Fort Wayne area and throughout the greater Midwest are happy to feel warmer temperatures and watch the ice and snow disappear.
-While the weather in the spring is much more pleasant than winter weather, it still comes with its own problems.
+While the weather in the spring is much more pleasant than in winter weather, it still comes with its own problems.

 In the Midwest, flooding is a major concern in the spring for a number of reasons.
-Melting ice and snow, increased rainfall, and the partially frozen ground create the right conditions for flooding to occur.
+Melting ice and snow, increased rainfall, April showers, and partially frozen ground create the right conditions for flooding to occur.
 If your home is not properly prepared, there is a good chance you could experience indoor flooding that can lead to considerable property damage.
 Flood waters can quickly penetrate porous building materials and furnishings, resulting in discoloration, warping, decay, structural damage, and even mold growth.

 Prevention is the best action to take against flood damage.
-Now that the spring season is in full swing, it is important to take the right actions around your property to prevent in home flooding that could result in costly damage.
+Now that the spring season is in full swing, it is important to take the right actions around your property to prevent in-home flooding that could result in costly damage.

-Check for Foundation Cracks and Leaks
+1. Check for Foundation Cracks and Leaks

 The basement is the most common area of a home to experience flooding.
 The biggest cause of basement flooding is cracks or gaps in the foundation that allow water to leak inside.
 Thoroughly check your foundation inside and out for gaps and cracks that can lead to leaks.
 When checking the inside of your basement, look for areas with condensation, stains, peeling paint, or mold growth to locate leaks.
 You can use hydraulic cement and caulk to fill cracks and small gaps.
 If there is extensive cracking in your foundation, you should consult a professional to address the damage.